prateek754/songpref/README.md

 5. To stop the program, press ```Ctrl + C``` in the terminal

 6. The data will be saved in the same folder as the script with the name format specified in the script

+## Important line numbers

+Line 108: "How long the bird has to sit on the perch to trigger a trial/audio stimulus?"

+Line 157: Intertrial interval "How long to wait before next trial?"